ABConnectIO/svea/README.md

 ![key-teleop example](./media/floor2_rviz.png)

-Now you are ready to read through the tutorials!
-You can find them in `svea_starter/docs/tutorials`.
+For more info, make sure to go through the tutorials.
+You can find them in `/docs/tutorials`.

 ## Using the Lidar and vehicle positions for PVK